 - Eye movement desensitisation and reprocessing (EMDR).
-It involves recalling a traumatic memory while doing specific eye movements, guided by your therapist.
-It aims to help your brain process the memory properly so it’s no longer so intense.
-The eye movements mimic the way your eyes move rapidly during sleep as your brain processes the events of the day.
+It involves recalling a traumatic memory while doing specific eye movements guided by your therapist.
+It aims to help your brain process the memory properly, so it’s no longer so intense.
+The eye movements mimic how your eyes move rapidly during sleep as your brain processes the events of the day.
 You can read more about it on the EMDR Association website.

 You can self-refer for talking therapy on the NHS if you live in England.

 Antidepressants are sometimes used to treat PTSD.
-However, they will only be offered if you’re unable or unwilling to try talking therapy, or if you’re tried it and it hasn’t been helpful.
+However, they will only be offered if you’re unable or unwilling to try talking therapy or if you've tried it and it hasn’t been helpful.
 You may also be offered medication if you also experience depression, anxiety or sleep problems.